Habberlabber/Habbers-GULP-BABEL-SCSS-Boilerplate/README.md

 You can override the default variables to change shadows, and/or create more or less options.

 ### Flex
+Utility is integrated.
-Feature integrated description comming soon!
+Description comming soon!

 ### Text
-_Comming soon_
+Utility is integrated.
+Description comming soon!

 ### Position
 _Comming soon_